nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/java-paradigm.md

 --

-- Any programaming language that can be compiled into Java byte code can run in a JVM...
+- Any programming language that can be compiled into Java byte code can run in a JVM...
 Groovy, Kotlin, and Scala are popular high-level languages with different syntax from Java that take advantage of this.

 ---